Cardwellia

-Cardwellia is a monotypic genus in the plant family Proteaceae.
-The sole described species is Cardwellia sublimis − commonly known as northern silky oak, bull oak or lacewood − which is endemic to the rainforests of northeastern Queensland, Australia.
+Cardwellia is a monotypic genus (i.e. a genus that contains only one species) in the protea and macadamia family Proteaceae.
+The sole described species is Cardwellia sublimis − commonly known as northern silky oak or bull oak − which is endemic to the rainforests of northeastern Queensland, Australia.
+It was first described in 1865 and has been classified as a least concern species.
+Its timber has been used for house construction and furniture.

 Description

 Cardwellia sublimis is a large tree reaching up to 40 m in height and a diameter of 2 m, often becoming an emergent standing well above the canopy.
 The bark is thin and there is usually no buttressing.
 The leaves are alternate, dark green above with a silvery brown sheen below.
 On seedlings the leaves are simple but on mature trees they are pinnately compound, and there is a graduation of the leaf morphology as the tree grows (see gallery).
-Leaves on mature trees reach up to 65 cm long with a petiole up to 11 cm long They have 3 to 10 pairs of oval to oblong leaflets, each of which is 9–18 cm long and 4–7 cm wide.
+Leaves on mature trees reach up to 65 cm long with a petiole up to 11 cm long.
+They have 3 to 10 pairs of oval to oblong leaflets, each of which is 9–18 cm long and 4–7 cm wide.

 The inflorescence is a raceme up to 16 cm long, with sessile flowers in pairs carried on a short peduncle.
 They are produced above the tree canopy, and prolific − the canopy can be covered with the cream-white flowerheads in late spring and summer.

 The fruit are large, ellipsoidal, woody, dehiscent follicles about 8–11 cm long and 5–6 cm wide, carried on vertical peduncles and displayed above the canopy, creating a distinctive feature of this species.
 They split along one side to release the seeds, and will persist for some time both on the tree and on the ground after they have fallen.
 They contain up to 14 winged seeds measuring about 7 by 3 cm.